 What is available credit, and how does it work?

-Your available credit is the amount of money you can still spend on your credit card—it's your credit limit minus your current balance.
+Your available credit is the amount of money you can still spend on your credit card.
+Basically, it’s your credit limit minus your current balance.
+The amount of available credit you have can fluctuate based on factors like your purchases and card payments.

 Understanding your available credit and how it works can help you avoid exceeding your credit limit—which can lead to fees or declined purchases, depending on the card issuer.
-It also plays a role in determining your credit scores and overall creditworthiness.
+It also plays a role in determining your credit scores and creditworthiness.

 What you’ll learn: